react-dnd/react-dnd/docs/00 Quick Start/Overview.md

 But how do we configure our components to actually have those props injected?
 How do we perform the side effects in response to the drag and drop events?
 Meet the *drag sources* and the *drop targets*, the primary abstraction units of React DnD. **They really tie the types, the items, the side effects, and the collecting functions together with your components.**

 Whenever you want to make a component or some part of it draggable, you need to wrap that component into a *drag source* declaration.
 Every drag source is registered for a certain *type*, and has to implement a method producing an *item* from the component's props.
-It can also optionally a few other methods for handling the drag and drop events.
+It can also optionally specify a few other methods for handling the drag and drop events.
 The drag source declaration also lets you specify the *collecting function* for the given component.

 The *drop targets* are very similar to the drag sources.
 The only difference is that a single drop target may register for several item types at once, and instead of producing an item, it may handle its hover or drop.